cyle/transcode-farm/docs/INSTALL_MASTER.md

 Inside that file, configure the Farm options, like what URL this lives on, how to send mail, etc.

 The last important step is building in some kind of login/accounts system.
-I cannot include the one I use because... well, it's proprietary to Emerson College.
+I cannot include the one I use because it's proprietary to Emerson College.
+I wrote it, but I can't release it yet.
 I'd like to make it open source sometime, but at the time of this writing, it's not.

 So you'll notice that in most every script there's a require_once() for "login_check.php", which uses the $login_required variable.
 Before you can use this, you'll need to plug in some kind of login system, even if it's just this:

 	<?php
+	require_once('/farm/config/config.php');
 	$current_user['loggedin'] = true;
 	?>

 Save that as login_check.php and put it in www-includes.
 That script will just allow anyone to use the system.
 Plug in your own system if you have one.
 But bottom line, you have to have something.
 The user tracking inside this is rudimentary right now, but it's something, at least.
 You also should make login.php and logout.php scripts in /farm/www/ for your login system, even if they're just empty files.

 That... should... be... it.
+You should be able to go to the site and start using it.
+Of course, nothing will get transcoded yet.
 See INSTALL_NODE to install some nodes and get things working!